adarshukla3005/Customer-Segmentation-Analysis/README.md

   - `Gender`: Gender of the customer (Male/Female)
   - `Age`: Age of the customer
   - `Annual Income (k$)`: Annual income of the customer in thousands of dollars
-  - `Spending Score (1-100)`: Score assigned by the mall based on customer behavior and spending nature
+  - `Spending Score (1-100)`: Score assigned by the mall based on customer behavior and purchasing data
 - **Size:** 200 entries, 5 columns

 ## Approach & Methods

 1. **Data Exploration & Cleaning:**
-   - Checked for missing values and data types
+   - Inspected data types, missing values, and summary statistics
-   - Explored distributions of age, income, and spending score
+   - Explored feature distributions and relationships
-   - Visualized gender distribution and relationships between features
 2. **Exploratory Data Analysis (EDA):**
+   - Visualized distributions of Age, Income, and Spending Score
-   - Used histograms, pairplots, and heatmaps to understand feature relationships
+   - Used pairplots and scatter plots to explore feature relationships
-   - Visualized feature distributions and correlations
-3. **Clustering:**
+3. **Clustering Analysis:**
-   - Applied K-Means clustering on selected features (Annual Income and Spending Score)
+   - **2D Clustering:**
+     - Clustered customers based on Age & Spending Score, and Annual Income & Spending Score
-   - Used the Elbow Method to determine the optimal number of clusters
+     - Used the Elbow Method to determine optimal cluster count
-   - Visualized the resulting clusters and centroids
+     - Visualized clusters and centroids
+   - **3D Clustering:**
+     - Clustered using Age, Annual Income, and Spending Score
+     - Visualized clusters in 3D using Plotly for interactive exploration
+   - **Saving Results:**
+     - Cluster labels were added to the dataset and saved as `segmented_customers.csv`

 ## How to Run